squee72564/C--N-Particle-Sim/README.md

 [SFML Website](https://www.sfml-dev.org/)

-This particle simulator lets you place various size/mass particles in the window space, and will simulate a 0G environment like space where the particles interact.
+This particle simulator lets you place various size/mass particles in the window space, and will simulate a Zero-G environment like space where the particles interact.

+Project is structured into the different directories:
+  1. `docs` has all documentation
+  2. `font` are fonts used for text objects for the simulation
+  3. `include` is all header files for the C++ code
+  4. `src` is all of the .cpp files for the C++ code

 Implemented so far:
   * Spawn Particles of various sizes and mass: